 Of course, you must have all thought that the islands with such gorgeous beaches must be ideal for relaxing.
-Some of you must have been aware of water sports here.
+Some of you must have been aware of water activities in Andaman.
 Well, all of you are right.
 But only partially, for there is more to do here.
 In fact, trekking from Mt Harriet – the third highest peak in the archipelago – to Madhuban via Kala Patthar is one of the best things to do in Andaman.
 The trekking trail is a rugged stretch of forests that are home to a vast variety of flora & fauna.
 Island trekking is one of the best things to do in Andaman in October as the weather is pleasant here.

 How far is the starting points of the trek: Ferry ride from Chatham and there on up to the Mt Harriet National Park by jeep.

 Cost: There are no charges for this activity unless you book for a trek tour experience.

 The Mongluton rubber plantations in Wandoor are perfect for the curious wanderers.
 The guided tour takes you through rows and rows of rubber trees.
 On request, the guides also explain the processing of raw rubber into hard rubber sheets.
 But that is not all!
 A variety of spices also grow here, including cinnamon, clove, pepper, and betel.